Counselling, Mental Health and Accessibility

-The Student Counselling & Mental Health Service is comprised of two teams who provide practical and emotional support to students.
+The Student Counselling, Mental Health and Accessibility Service is comprised of four teams which provide practical and emotional support to students.

-As a result of the evolving situation regarding Coronavirus (COVID-19) and following government guidance, the Student Counselling, Mental Health and Accessibility Service has suspended all in person appointments and will be offering remote support for the foreseeable future.
-This reduced service will take a different format to that previously offered; further information can be found below.
+As a result of the evolving situation regarding Coronavirus (COVID-19) and following government guidance, the Student Counselling, Mental Health and Accessibility Service will be offering remote support for the foreseeable future.
+This support will take a different format to that offered previously; further information can be found below.
 If you are unsure which team would best support you, please email us.

-Please note, we are unable to provide support to students who have interrupted or been suspended or withdrawn from their studies.
+Please note, our service is unable to provide support to students who have interrupted or been suspended or withdrawn from their studies.
 We do not provide mental health diagnosis, psychiatric or psychological treatment and are unable to provide letters for extenuating circumstances.

 Student Counselling team